doug-leith/appFirewall/README.md

 ## Contributing

 New ideas and help with development always welcome !
 The way to do propose code changes is to fork your own branch from the repository here, then send me an email with proposed changes and a link to the branch.
+To report bugs or make feature requests please use the github issue tracking system (see tabs at top of this page).

 ## Authors